Miles Poindexter: Later life

 Poindexter ran in the 1920 Republican Party presidential primaries, but was not a serious contender for the party's nomination.
 He received the votes of 20 delegates on the first ballot at the 1920 Republican National Convention, and the nomination went to Warren G. Harding on the 10th ballot.

+Diplomat

 After he lost his 1922 campaign for reelection to the Senate, in 1923 Harding appointed Poindexter as United States Ambassador to Peru.
 He served until 1928, when he resigned and returned to Washington.
 He was an unsuccessful candidate that year for the United States Senate.

 Retirement and death

 After the death of his first wife, Poindexter returned to his home, "Elk Cliff" in Greenlee, near Natural Bridge Station, Virginia.
 He died there on September 21, 1946, and was buried at Fairmount Memorial Park in Spokane.

 Family

 In 1892, Poindexter married Elizabeth Gale Page (1866–1929) of Walla Walla.
 They were the parents of a son, Gale Aylett Poindexter (1893–1976).
 Elizabeth Gale Page was the granddaughter of Joseph Gale, an executive of the Provisional Government of Oregon.
 She and Miles Poindexter were the aunt and uncle of actress Gale Page.

 Poindexter remarried in 1936, becoming the husband of Elinor Jackson Junkin Latane, the widow of John Holladay Latane, a professor at Johns Hopkins University.